Nicki Minaj Announces She's Expecting Her First Child In Very On-Brand Instagram Post

 Advertisement

-Today, the rapper delighted fans and friends alike with a surprise pregnancy announcement on Instagram. "#Preggers," she captioned the post, all smiles and trademark coloured hair in the photo.
+Today, the rapper delighted fans and friends alike with a surprise pregnancy announcement on Instagram. "#Preggers," she captioned the post, all smiles and trademark colored hair in the photo.

 The news of baby Minaj comes nine months after the superstar's low-key nuptials to husband Kenneth Petty in October 2019.
 Minaj and Petty were childhood sweethearts and reunited after the rapper split from Meek Mill.